F5Networks/f5-telemetry-streaming/docs/userguide/about-telemetry.rst

 Event Listener
 ``````````````
 The next lines of the declaration sets the Event Listener, which provides a listener, currently TCP, that can accept events in a specific format and process them.
 Currently, the TS Listener sends all logging telemetry data.
-To see the type of information that the event listener processes, see :ref:`output-example.rst <Consumer>`.
+To see the type of information that the event listener processes, see :ref:`outputexample-ref`.
 Event Format: ``key1="value",key2="value"``

 .. code-block:: javascript